aerospike/act/README.md

 Begin by installing your SSD device.

-**Step 1: Test under high loads**
+**Test 1: Test under high loads**

 Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec).
-The drive passes this step if less than 5% of operations fail to complete in 1 ms or less.
+The drive passes this test if less than 5% of operations fail to complete in 1 ms or less.

-**Step 2: Stress test to ensure the drive does not fail under excessive loads**
+**Test 2: Stress test to ensure the drive does not fail under excessive loads**

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
-The drive passes this step if ACT runs to completion, regardless of the error rate.
+The drive passes this test if ACT runs to completion, regardless of the error rate.

-**If you are testing a single drive, then the drive is certified when it passes Step 1 and Step 2.**
+**If you are testing a single drive, then the drive is certified when it passes Test 1 and Test 2.**

 ##### The second stage is to certify multiple drives, to make sure that performance scales linearly when you add drives.

 Install the additional SSDs to be tested.

-**Step 3: Repeat step 1, with all drives installed: Test under high loads**
+**Test 3: Repeat step 1, with all drives installed: Test under high loads**

 Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec).
-The drives pass this step if less than 5% of operations fail to complete in 1 ms or less.
+The drives pass this test if less than 5% of operations fail to complete in 1 ms or less.

-**Step 4: Repeat step 2, with all drives installed: Stress test to ensure the drives do not fail under excessive loads**
+**Test 4: Repeat step 2, with all drives installed: Stress test to ensure the drives do not fail under excessive loads**

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
-The drives pass this step if ACT runs to completion, regardless of the error rate.
+The drives pass this test if ACT runs to completion, regardless of the error rate.

-**The drives are certified if they pass Step 3 and Step 4.**
+**The drives are certified if they pass Test 3 and Test 4.**

 &nbsp;